+GE/SJSU Studies Category: GE C2 Humanities-Letters

+Course Description

-GE/SJSU Studies Category: GE C2 Humanities-Letters Course Description Like all college-level writing courses, this course is designed to give you the tools to develop your skills as a critical reader and rhetorically-savvy writer.
+Like all college-level writing courses, this course is designed to give you the tools to develop your skills as a critical reader and rhetorically-savvy writer.

 What makes this course unique is that it is designed specifically for students majoring in Engineering and other STEM fields.
-English 1B is part of a curriculum re-design project that is the result of a collaboration between the College of Engineering and the College of Humanities & Arts and sponsored by a grant from the National Endowment for the Humanities.
-Ultimately, you and your classmates will have the rare opportunity this semester to have a say in how this course is designed and how it will work.
-I have designed this version of the course using the data I collected from ENGL 1B students for the past two semesters.
-I will be asking for your input at various times throughout this semester so that I can continue to refine the course to meet your needs.
-GE Learning Outcomes (GELOs) Upon successful completion of this GE course, students will be able to: - 1.
-Recognize how significant works illuminate enduring human concerns; - 2.
+For the past two years, ENGL 1B has been re-designed with a grant from the National Endowment for the Humanities.
+I have designed this version of the course using the data I collected from ENGL 1B students for the past four semesters.
+I will be asking for your input at throughout the semester so that I can continue to refine the course to best meet student needs.

+GE Learning Outcomes (GELOs)

+Upon successful completion of this GE course, students will be able to:

+- 1. Recognize how significant works illuminate enduring human concerns; - 2.
 Respond to such works by writing both research-based critical analyses and personal responses; - 3.
 Write clearly and effectively.

-Course Learning Outcomes (CLOs) Upon successful completion of this course, students will be able to: - 1.
-Develop and carry out research projects and locate, evaluate, organize, and incorporate information effectively. - 2.
+Course Learning Outcomes (CLOs)

+Upon successful completion of this course, students will be able to:

+- 1. Develop and carry out research projects and locate, evaluate, organize, and incorporate information effectively. - 2.
 Use a critical lens to read a variety of literary, rhetorical, and professional works of the human intellect and imagination. - 3.
 Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and the nature of the subject. - 4.
 Explain how a text both frames and is framed by a variety of critical lenses: cultural, historical, socioeconomic, political, and personal. - 5.
 Demonstrate how humanistic methods of reasoning and arguing can prepare students to meet the global challenges facing scientists and engineers.
-Meet with Your Embedded Tutor This semester, our learning community in ENGL 1B includes a course-embedded Writing Tutor, Jessica Ballardo, who has been trained to assist you as you work to achieve the learning goals in this course.
-Jessica is available to support you in three ways: